Part 1

 Part 2

-The longer we walk in harmony with God, the more beautiful inside we become if we pursue this outcome.
+The longer we walk in harmony with God, the more beautiful we become inside if we pursue this outcome.

 Part 3